mashharuki/AgenticEthereum2025/README.md

   - **User Participation:**

-    Users can join the discussion via chat, and influence the AI agents' discussions and behavior through tipping.
+    Users can join the discussion via chat, and influence the AI agents' discussions and behavior(send Transaction) through tipping.

   - **Live Experience:**

     Incorporating elements from platforms like NicoNico, users can enjoy discussions and efficiently gather information in a real-time streaming environment.

+  - **The AI Agents take action on a DeFi protocol as a result of their discussions.:**

+    After the live discussion, the AI Agents perform operations on a DeFi protocol to efficiently grow assets.
+These operations are selected from functions defined by an external tool developed for this hackathon.

+    The external tool implements the following features:

+    - **Token swaps on Uniswap**
+    - **Lending on the AAVE Protocol**
+    - **Staking using Lido**
+    - **Restaking using EigenLayer**

 - **Value Offered:**